pypa/pip/docs/html/topics/vcs-support.md

 hash because a full hash allows pip to operate more efficiently (e.g. by making fewer network calls).

+pip requests partial clones by default when using Git 2.17 or later.
+If a Git server or network configuration cannot complete partial clones, set `PIP_NO_GIT_PARTIAL_CLONE=1` to use a full clone instead.

 ### Mercurial

 The supported schemes are `hg+file`, `hg+http`, `hg+https`, `hg+ssh`